ejacobg/microservices-in-dotnet/README.md

 The event consumer service is meant to be an internal component of the loyalty program microservice.
 It is meant to be run as a cronjob, periodically pulling and processing events from the special offers microservice.

 The API gateway service provides a command-line interface into the loyalty program application.
-It technically isn't needed in order to make requests to the loyalty program microservice however.
+This is just for convenience and isn't needed to make requests to the loyalty program microservice.

 #### Usage